-I don’t know if your kids are like mine, but when I ask them to clean their rooms, they are continually coming up to me and saying, “Okay, it’s done.”
+I don’t know if your kids are like mine, but when I ask them to clean their rooms, they are continually coming up to me every 10 minutes and saying, “Okay, it’s done.”
 I go and check and it’s far from being clean.

 We do this several times until it is ACTUALLY clean.
 I don’t feel like this is teaching my kids responsibility.
 It seems like it’s just teaching them to try to get away with as much as they can.
 So, in search for help on this subject, I came across this fantastic idea (thank you Lara) and adapted it to fit our family’s needs.

 The question she poses is, Is your room “mommy” clean?
 I have to admit, I’m totally in love with this idea and have been using it and it has turned out great.
 No longer do I have to go back and forth checking their rooms.
 It is an important way to teach responsibility (and promoting reading), all at the same time! 🙂 It’ll be a great habit that’ll carry over to their teenager years – hopefully! 🙂